-Simply tap your card on the device.
-Payment amounts are limited to £30, starting to change to £45 from April.
+To avoid the need to touch the payment terminal or exchange cash in stores, consider contactless payment using your Santander debit or credit cards.
+It’s available in most stores - simply tap your card on the device.
+Payment amounts are limited to £30, starting to change to £45 during April.
 Find out more about contactless

-You can also link most Santander debit cards and credit cards to your smartphone or device to make mobile payments, this means you can make secure, cashless payments.
+You can also link most Santander debit cards and credit cards to your smartphone to make secure mobile payments.
 Find out more about mobile payments

-Unfortunately, fraudsters may try to take advantage of the current situation, so make sure you’re on the lookout for anything suspicious, including messages about Coronavirus claiming to be from your bank.
+Unfortunately, some fraudsters are trying to take advantage of the current situation, so make sure you’re on the lookout for anything suspicious, including messages about coronavirus claiming to be from your bank.
 Remember, we’ll never ask you for your full PIN or password or ask you to move money from your accounts.

 Tip 11 – Businesses: stay aware of Government advice